cap-js-community/odata-v2-adapter/README.md

 cov2ap.singleton();
 ```

+> `@sap/cds` is a mandatory dependency and needs to be available as module.

 ### Before Middlewares

 Before middleware routes can be registered on the OData V2 adapter for CDS singleton, to be executed before the main route processing.